80-Year-Old Homeowner Shoots 1 of 2 Intruders During Chicago Home Invasion: CPD

-An 80-year-old man left critically wounded during a home invasion near O'Hare International Airport Monday shot one of the two intruders who attacked him, authorities said.
+Two people were charged in connection with a home invasion near O'Hare International Airport, in which an 80-year-old man shot one of the intruders who forced their way into his home.

-According to police, the man was inside a home around 10:30 a.m. in the 8500 block of West Catherine when two people knocked on the front door.
-When the man opened the door, the two people "made entry without permission," police said.
+Police said the pair, a man and a woman, were arrested Monday in the 7400 block of West Talcott, less than an hour after they allegedly forced their way into a home in the 8500 block of West Catherine.

-Once inside, the man and the two people began fighting and the homeowner, who is a FOID card holder, fire a gunshot, striking one of the two people, another man, in the chest.
-The other alleged intruder, a woman, was not injured, authorities said.
+"While inside the home, the offenders battered an 80-year-old male, causing serious injuries," police said in a release.

 The homeowner was "battered and sustained several injuries throughout the body," according to police.
 He was taken to an area hospital in critical condition.